aettic/slither/readme.md

 ## Development Progress

 #### Priority To Do
-- [ ] Finish equipment (equip, unequip, with inventory access, also bare fists)
-- [ ] Fix combat health issue
-- [ ] Fix Spells in book
+- [ ] Design the rest of the journal page ink puzzle (something about finishing a diagram, or writing something on the page?)
 - [ ] Fix the cornfield options and flavor text
 - [ ] Make it so having read all three notes reveals the stairs
+- [ ] Make the matches expendable, so you only have one.
 - [ ] Reformat all flavor text and results / separate properly from commands
 - [ ] Verify that using amulet reveals the stairs
 - [ ] Write out Cornfield First Time text